josbmenm/Aven/README.md

 ## Framework

-The framework consists of a few loosly-coupled components which are meant to work well and support each-other.
+The framework consists of a few loosly-coupled components which are meant to work well together.

+### Aven Views

+A component toolkit for React Native and React Native Web.
+The UI building blocks of an Aven app.

 ### Aven Cloud

-The database layer handles realtime data syncronization, user permissions (coming soon), and helps you manage several sources of data.
+The database layer helps you manage several sources of data, handles real-time data syncronization, and supports user authentication and permissions (coming soon).

+### React Navigation

+Aven apps use React Navigation to share navigation logic and views between the web and react native.

 ### Aven Tools

 A CLI and modular tooling environment to launch React Native apps on any platform, using a variety of bundlers and deployment mechanisms under the hood.

-### React Navigation

-Aven apps use React Navigation to share navigation logic and views between the web and react native.